CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/00-explore-foundry.md

 ### Task 6.2: Explore text analysis

-1. Ask the agent to summarize and extract data from text with this prompt (use SHIFT+ENTER to create a new line if typing):
+1. Restart the conversation.
+Then, ask the agent to summarize and extract data from text with this prompt (use SHIFT+ENTER to create a new line if typing):

     ```
     Summarize this article, and use named entity recognition to identify people, places, and dates: